 Source: National Oceanic and Atmospheric Administration (NOAA), Historical Background Part I: French Colonization in Florida, 1562-1565

-The settlers' life at Charlesfort was nasty, brutish, and short.
-The commander left by Ribault banished a soldier and left him to starve, but that triggered a mutiny and the killing of the commander.
 Recognizing that food would be inadequate for survival, the remaining colonists built a ship.
-Sailing back to France was not something Ribault had expected, and sails had to be manufactured from clothing.
+Sailing back to France from Charlesfort was not something that anyone had anticipated, and the mutineers had to make sails from their clothing.
 One person chose to remain behind at Charlesfort when all the rest of the French left in 1563.

-The trip home across the Atlantic Ocean was as challenging as living at Charlesfort.
+The trip home across the Atlantic Ocean turned out to be as challenging as living at Charlesfort.
 After running out of food on the ship, the returning settlers selected one person on the ship and killed him for food.
-The unfortunate one was the soldier who had been left to starve.
+The unfortunate one was the soldier who the commander had evicted from the fort and sentenced to starve.
 On the ship headed home, he ended up being eaten by his rescuers before they made contact with an English vessel near Ireland.
-The Spanish discovered the location of Charlesfort after it had been abandoned, burned the wooden walls and structures, and seized the one Frenchman remaining in North America.5

 Fort Caroline (1564) was closer to the Spanish bases in the Caribbean than Charlesfort (1562)